fire-eggs/GEDmill/README.md

 1. support CHAN.TIME
 1. the setting "Preserve trailing spaces in GEDCOM" no longer has any effect

 I have not made any changes to GEDmill functionality (except for those due to SharpGedParser).
+Which makes the website generation speed improvement interesting: more research is necessary.

 # GEDmill